ghermens/media2click/Documentation/Developer/JavaScript.rst

    string

 :aspect:`Return data type:`
-   void
+   boolean

-Immediately activate the content of all content elements atached to the given host.
+Immediately activate the content of all content elements attached to the given host.
+Returns false if the host identifier is invalid.

 .. _jsapi-bestpractice: